Northeastern-Electric-Racing/LearningSessions/linux-cli-vscode/README.md

 #### Flag 4

 Now I've been tricking you all right underneath your nose.
 Theres a secret secret flag in the root directory of the kernel thats JUST BEEN SITTING THERE AND YOU HAD NO IDEA HAHAHAHAHAHHAHAHAHHAHAHAHAHAAH.
 Try to find it: hint id look at the ```ls --help``` option guide.

+#### Flag 5

+Who are you?
+Run `whoami` to find out the flag

+#### Flag 6

+What processes are running?
+There's a secret MALWARE that is currently ATTACKING you system.
+Retrive the name of the process as the flag (this can be done with `ps` or `top`)

+#### Flag 7

+What is the name of the operating system you are running on in the container?
+What flavor of Linux is it?
+This can be found in `/etc/os-release`